Planning under non-rational perception of uncertain spatial costs: Abstract

 \section{Abstract}

-This work investigates the design of motion-planning strategies that can incorporate non-rational perception of risks associated with uncertain spatial costs.
-Our proposed method employs the Cumulative Prospect Theory (CPT) model to generate a perceived risk function across a given environment, which is scalable to high dimensional space.
-Using this, CPT-like perceived risks and path-length metrics are combined to define a cost function that is compliant with the requirements of asymptotic optimality of sampling-based motion planners (RRT*).
-The modeling capabilities of CPT are demonstrated in simulation by producing a rich set of meaningful paths, capturing a range of different risk perceptions in a custom environment.
-Furthermore, using a simultaneous perturbation stochastic approximation (SPSA) method, we investigate the capacity of these CPT-based risk-perception planners to approximate arbitrary paths drawn in the environment.
-We compare this adaptability with Conditional Value at Risk (CVaR), another popular risk perception model.
-Our simulations show that CPT is richer and able to capture a larger class of paths as compared to CVaR and expected risk in our setting.
+This work investigates the design of risk-perception-aware motion-planning strategies that incorporate non-rational perception of risks associated with uncertain spatial costs.
+Our proposed method employs the Cumulative Prospect Theory (CPT) to generate a perceived risk map over a given environment.
+CPT-like perceived risks and path-length metrics are then combined to define a cost function that is compliant with the requirements of asymptotic optimality of sampling-based motion planners (RRT*).
+The modeling power of CPT is illustrated in theory and in simulation, along with a comparison to other risk perception models like Conditional Value at Risk (CVaR).
+Theoretically, we define a notion of expressiveness for a risk perception model and show that CPT's is higher than that of CVaR and expected risk.
+We then show that this expressiveness translates to our path planning setting, where we observe that a planner equipped with CPT together with a simultaneous perturbation stochastic approximation (SPSA) method can better approximate arbitrary paths in an environment.
+Additionally, we show in simulation that our planner captures a rich set of meaningful paths, representative of different risk perceptions in a custom environment.
+We then compare the performance of our planner with T-RRT* (a planner for continuous cost spaces) and Risk-RRT* (a risk-aware planner for dynamic human obstacles) through simulations in cluttered and dynamic environments respectively, showing the advantage of our proposed planner.